 Only space administrators and Confluence administrators can access a space’s Security Analysis.

 There are two ways to reach a space’s Security Analysis.
 First, you can reach it from the Soteri Dashboard, by clicking the name of the space:

 Or, while viewing the space in Confluence, you can click “Security Analysis” in the side panel:

 The space’s scan status and all findings in the space will be displayed.
-Similar findings in a single page’s history are grouped together.
-When a finding appears in multiple page versions, the range of page versions is shown.

 Above, we see a single finding.
 The specific text that matched the listed rule’s regex is highlighted.
 Specifically, this is the group 0 match: what the entire expression captured.
 For more information, see the Java 8 Regular Expression documentation.

 The Security Analysis will warn you if a previous scan is stale or outdated.

 If content in a previously scanned space is added, removed, or updated, and automatic scanning is disabled, then the Security Analysis will indicate that the space’s scan results are stale, and the space should be re-scanned.

 Additionally, if a space is scanned, but a global detection rule is later toggled, then the Security Analysis will indicate that the space scan results are outdated.